 Please apply at the course homepage.
 Course participants will be accepted on a rolling basis until all spots are filled.

-If your application is accepted, cost will will be covered using federal funds provided by the U.S. National Institutes of Health (NIH).
-If you accept admission to the course, it is expected that you attend all scheduled sessions.
+If your application is accepted, cost will be covered using federal funds provided by the U.S. National Institutes of Health (NIH).
+If you accept admission to the course, it is expected that you will attend all scheduled sessions.
 Please refer to the posted schedule of classes for the specific days and times covered by this commitment.
 It is our expectation that you do not schedule conflicting events (e.g., vacations, or work, personal or scientific meetings) during these times.
-In the application, you will be explicitly asked to affirm your commitment of full attendance.
+In the application, you will be explicitly asked to affirm your commitment to full attendance.

 All students must be located physically within the United States throughout the duration of the course.